rafaelbogaveev/devspaces/devspaces/README.md

 ## Install DF Devspaces

-1. Create and install devspaces client as it is written in help guide https://support.devspaces.io/article/22-devspaces-client-installation.
+1. Download and install devspaces client from this link https://devspaces.io/devspaces/download.

 2. Here is some details about DF Devspaces https://devspaces.io/devspaces/help